Constraints on anisotropic RG flows from holographic entanglement entropy: Introduction

 \section{Introduction}

-A challenging question in the quantum field theories (QFTs) is finding a proper quantity in order to probe the structure of parameter space of QFTs.
-The renormalization group (RG) provides a framework to study various aspects of the QFTs space.
+A challenging question in the quantum field theory (QFT) is finding a proper quantity in order to probe the structure of parameter space of QFT.
+The renormalization group (RG) provides a framework to study various aspects of the QFT space.
 The RG denotes how physics in different energy scales can be related to each others.

 There are special points in this space, called fixed points, which correspond to theories with scaling symmetry.
-Other theories may be derived from this point by various deformation.
-This quantity/function is definite positive and monotonically decreases along the RG flows and is a measure of degrees of freedom of the effective theory.
-Another feature of this function is that its values at fixed points equal to central charges of the corresponding theories.
+Other theories may be derived from such points by various deformations.
+By definition, this quantity/function is definite positive and monotonically decreases along the RG flows and is a measure of degrees of freedom of the effective theory.
+Another feature of this function is that its values at fixed points equal to the central charges of the corresponding theories.

 In the space of two-dimensional QFT, Zamolodchikov \cite{Zamolodchikov:1986gt} showed that there exists such a positive definite function $c_{2}$, which decreases monotonically along the RG flows.
 This function is stationary and coincides with the central charge $c$ of the associated fixed points CFT.
 As a consequence, if RG flows connect two UV and IR fixed points, we have